hypernumbers/learn_elisp_the_hard_way/contents/lesson-4-1-writing-elisp-in-emacs.rst

 The modeline now contains the expression (Emacs-Lisp) which indicates that it is in *the Emacs Lisp Major Mode*.
 The menu bar now has an *Emacs-Lisp* menu.

 A new menu has appeared.
-Lets look at some of the commands on it.
+Let's look at some of the commands on it.
 There are indenting commands that can be used to pretty up the source code and lay it out consistently. (*Indent Line* uses the [Tab] key to indent a line.
 Regions commands can be used on regions - blocks of code which have been selected by marking their starts with [Control][Space] and the moving the cursor point.

 There are menu commands for evaluating expressions and the contents of the buffer as well as various profiling and tracing tools.